silvercircle/silvercircle.github.io/_got-theories/bran-is-the-night-king.md

 vessel for the Night King.
 He then failed to travel back, because he stayed for too long in the past.
 Remember what the Three-Eyed Raven said about staying too long?

->  It's beautiful beneath the sea, but if you stay too long, you drown.
+>  *It's beautiful beneath the sea, but if you stay too long, you drown.*
+{: .fancy .bordered}

 I would go as far and say: **He had to fail**.
 This would be consistent with Three-Eyed Raven's
 <<*The past is alredy written, the ink is dry*>> statement.
 This essentially means, the past cannot